alpha-protocol-tpm-fucker/FlexTransfomer_by_PDFSage_and_ChatGPT/README.md

-Below is a practical-engineering menu of everything you can tweak in a Transformer’s math to squeeze speed, stability, or context length.
-Citations mark the key papers, blog posts, or docs you’d inspect before implementing.

----

 ## TL;DR

 * **LayerNorm + Residuals:** You can move, replace, scale, gate, or even drop them.
 Pre-LN trains faster and is now default; Post-LN still beats it in very deep decoders with **DeepNorm** or **RMSNorm** scalings.